fhiso/basic-concepts/basic-concepts.md

 ### Classes

 {.note}  This section defines a basic type system for *terms*.
-It is provided primarily for use in *discovery*, support for which is *optional*.
+It is part of the infrastructure for defining extensions to FHISO standards or new, compatible standards, and is used by applications during *discovery*, support for which is *optional*.

 *Terms* are used in many contexts in FHISO standards and it can be useful to have a concise, machine-readable way of stating the use for